Thomas McDonoughOwner, Host of the Dcap & Welcome to the D shows

-Gardner was born in Juneau Alaska and lists her birthday as March 17, 1962.
-Her father, Rulon B. Gardner was a civil engineer who worked for the United States Forest Service in Utah, Alaska and Michigan before taking a job in Bozeman, Montana at the Forestry Sciences Laboratory at Montana State University in 1964, where Gardner grew up.
-Her mother Margaret was a piano player and church organist.
+Janet Gardner was born in Juneau, Alaska on March 17, 1962.
+Her father, Rulon B. Gardner, was a civil engineer who worked for the United States Forest Service in Utah, Alaska, and Michigan before taking a job in Bozeman, Montana at the Forestry Sciences Laboratory at Montana State University in 1964, where Gardner grew up.
+Her mother, Margaret, was a piano player and church organist.
 Her parents were of the Mormon faith.
-Janet was the only girl in a family with four brothers.
+Gardner was the only girl in a family with four brothers.
 She sang in school choirs and learned to play piano and guitar.

 Gardner is married to guitarist Justin James since 2016.

-In 1997, Janet and Roxy reformed Vixen with Rana Ross and Gina Stile for a US tour.
-In 1998, Janet, Roxy, and Gina recorded a third Vixen album titled “Tangerine”.
-Tangerine would be a shift in styles going to a more late 90s grunge sound rather than the 80s hair metal sound of the previous two albums.
-Roxy Petrucci’s sister Maxine joined the group for a tour until they were sued by original member Jan Kuehnemund over copyright infringement involving the use of the Vixen name.
+In 1997, Gardner and Petrucci reformed Vixen with Rana Ross and Gina Stile for a US tour.
+In 1998, Gardner, Petrucci, and Stile recorded a third Vixen album, titled “Tangerine.”
+Tangerine would be a shift in styles, going to a later 90s grunge sound rather than the 80s hair metal sound of the previous two albums.
+Roxy Petrucci’s sister, Maxine, joined the group for a tour until original member Jan Kuehnemund sued them over copyright infringement involving the use of the Vixen name.

-In 2001, Kuehnemund decided to reform the band this time with Janet and Roxy, adding Pat Holloway on bass.
+In 2001, Kuehnemund decided to reform the band this time with Gardner and Roxy Petrucci, adding Pat Holloway on bass.
 The newly reformed Vixen toured the United States as part of the Voices of Metal tour until disagreements once again caused the band to split in the middle of the tour.
-Kuehnemund quickly replaced the band with three new members to finish the tour and they continued on under the Vixen name.
+Kuehnemund quickly replaced the band with three new members to finish the tour, and they continued under the Vixen name.

 VH1 reached out to the original Vixen lineup in 2004 and got them to appear on the show Bands Reunited.
 The show featured a one-time reunion of the original group that aired in November 2004 coinciding with the re-release of the first two Vixen albums.